Anita Borg Early Career Award (BECA)

-The Borg Early Career Award honors the late Anita Borg, who was an early member of CRA-WP, and is inspired by her commitment to increasing the participation of women in computing research.
+The Anita Borg Early Career Award (BECA) is named in honor of Anita Borg, who was an early member of CRA-WP, and is inspired by her commitment to increasing the participation of women in computing research.

 In order to be eligible for nomination, the nominee must be an individual who identifies as a woman, in the computer science and engineering field, who has: